 The Human Spirit

-Even in a desert of ruin, Miller’s universe never loses faith in humanity’s spark.
-The people who survive here endure through community, memory, and myth.
-Furiosa continues that belief: the idea that meaning survives catastrophe.
+Even in a desert of ruin, Miller’s universe refuses to abandon the human spirit.
+The people who survive here endure through memory, myth, and fleeting moments of connection.
+The tender, unspoken romance between Furiosa and Praetorian Jack, marked by forehead touches and shared glances, proves that meaning survives catastrophe.

 World-Building and Legacy